-Survey work can be summarised in 5 easy steps, which are explained in further detail below:
+Survey work can be summarised in five easy steps, which are explained in further detail below:

 - 1. Stratify: If necessary, divide your project area into sub-areas which are of similar makeup - 2.
-Plot size: Decide how big your plots will be, based upon planting density - 3.
-Plot number & location: Decide how many plots you need, based upon the area / sub-areas, and where they should be located - 4.
+Plot size: Decide how big your plots will be, based upon planting density

+- 3. Plot number and location: Decide how many plots you need, based upon the area / sub-areas, and where they should be located - 4.
 Get your survey plan approved by your chosen verification body - 5.
 Survey: Go to the site and count/measure trees - 6.
 Calculate: Enter data into spreadsheet to work out planting density (year 5) or carbon stock (year 15+) and overall tree health

-Assessment should be carried out during the growing season where possible, in order to more accurately assess tree health.
+You should carry our assessment during the growing season where possible to assess tree health more accurately.

-The project developer should also complete a project progress report and other documents to your chosen verification body once you have completed your survey work.
+The project developer should also submit a project progress report and other documents to your chosen verification body once you have completed your survey work.
 See guidance on preparing and submitting documents.